Everyone has heard of the drug and alcohol abuse story of Lindsay Lohan, notable child star of the movie Parent Trap.

-• January 2007: She makes her first visit to rehab and spends thirty days at the Wonderland Centre.
+• January 2007: She makes her first visit to rehab and spends thirty days at the Wonderland Centre in Los Angeles, California.

 • May 2007: She is arrested for drunk driving and spends another forty-five days in rehab.
 She is released and agrees to wear a monitoring bracelet.